Jack in Time for Christmas: Production

-The comedy special for Amazon Prime Video is part-scripted, part-travelogue and is produced by Workerbee and Jackpot Productions.
+The comedy movie for Amazon Prime Video is part-scripted, part-travelogue and is produced by Workerbee and Jackpot Productions.

 It features Jack Whitehall and appearances from Daisy May Cooper, Michael Bublé, Dave Bautista, Rebel Wilson and Jimmy Fallon.
 Filming took place in 2023.
 Jack Whitehall and Daisy May Cooper filmed in London in January 2024.

 Broadcast

 The series was released on Amazon Prime Video on 3 December 2024.